Thursday 4 July 2019

 The TypeParis evening Talks (in english) open its doors at 19:00 at le Tank, Paris.

-Our free talks open to the public will include two speakers: graphic designer as well the weekly #typeparis19 international guest critic.
+Our free talks open to the public will include two speakers: graphic designer as well as the weekly #typeparis19 international guest critic.
 The venue is limited to 130 people, after this limit, you will be added to the waiting list, and your entry will not be fully guaranteed.
 Our Talks will be given in English, no livestream, but available videos at a later date.
 Being present on the spot is the best way to miss nothing.
 Meanwhile, as the #tptalks19 are organized in Paris, France, most of attendees will be Parisians.
 Le Français sera largement employé par les participants lors de l’inscription et des échanges nombreux durant la soirée.

 Please use them for any of your social networks!